PhrotonPhage/tankgame/readme.txt

 -Fixed typo in Highscore on classic mode
--Can now get scores by shooting blocks 1-3 temporarily -Temporarily added goto statements
+-Can now get scores by shooting blocks 1-3 temporarily -Temporarily added goto statements v0.3.0.3 Alpha build 1079 - July 16, 2020
+-Added info text for amd64(bool 0/1) in info page -Some blocks will now dissapear once shoot in classic mode (1-3 blocks) -Blocks will now update per 10 int value (easy) in classic mode -Blocks will now update per 5 int value (normal) in classic mode -Blocks will now update per 3 int value (hard) in classic mode -Blocks will now update per 1 int value (very hard) in classic mode -Re-added `kbhit()` in classic mode
+-Changes to randomzier on different difficulty in classic mode
+-Bug: `int clearScreen` does not turn into 0 automatically in classic mode